goncalo-oliveira/channels/README.md

 builder.AddIdleChannelService();
 ```

 The default detection mode is `IdleDetectionMode.Auto`.
-This mode attempts to verify if the underlying socket is still connected and if not, closes the channel.
+This mode attempts to actively verify if the underlying socket is still connected and if not, closes the channel.

 There's also an idle timeout of 60 seconds by default; if no data is received or sent through the underlying socket before the timeout, the channel is closed.
 This timeout can be disabled when using the `IdleDetectionMode.Auto` method by setting its value to `TimeSpan.Zero`.